huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 ### Communication & Learning

-The first thing I learned is communication.
-I mean lots of communication.
+Writing itself is a form of communication with readers.
+But before that, as a technical writer, I have to communicate with teams big time.

 I am a person who enjoy working and eating alone.
-Yet here I am, working as a technical writer, asking questions to collegues almost everyday.
+Yet here I am, asking questions to collegues almost everyday.
 The team I worked with is a DevOps team, and the members are always busy developing, deploying, or fixing something.
 Sometimes I just felt that I should not distrub them, but I have to.
-So I can't say that I enjoyed this situation.
+After all, if I don't understand it, I can't write a good document for it.

 In addition, the first documentation project that assigned to me is all about data center management, which is totally new to me.
-I have to learn many terms so that I can understand what my collegues were talking about, then I can start writing something about it.
+I have to learn many terms so that I can understand what my collegues were talking about, and ask questions such as how this feature works, what are those fields for, where I can find relevant information..., etc. The process of gathering information is just like putting together a puzzle.

-If I don't understand it, I can't write a good document for it.

 I'm not complaining here.
 Just stat the fact that it was quite a challenge to me.
 The old dog has to play new tricks.
 So keep learning is also essential for this job.

+After three months, I can see that my communication with teams is getting better.
+Some members start awaring that they should let me know when a new feature is being designed or implemented, so that I can keep up with their pace.

 ## English Writing Skill

-The second thing that I learned is I need to improve my English writing skill as fast as I can.
+The second thing I learned is that I need to improve my English writing skill as fast as I can.

-In the first two months, I was writing documents with Chinese.
+In the first two months, I was writing documents in Chinese.
 Then one day, my supervisor told me that his boss prefers English documents.
-Since that day, I started writing documents in English.
-That's when I found it's urgent to improve my English writing skill.
+Since that day, I started writing documents in English, and soon realized that my English writing skills were far from sufficient.

 Yes, there are AI translation tools that I can use for translating Chinese text to English.
 But the translation process still takes time.
 Obviously, it's best if I can think in English and write in English fluently.
 However, when I write in English, it's a slow and painful process to me.
 I kept scratching my head trying to find appropriate words, and I am not confident with the sentences I wrote.

 That's the reason I start writing blog posts in English.
-Although it's slow and painful to me, I think it's just a process and I have to go through this stage until I get used to it and be able to write in English fast enough.
+Although it's slow and painful to me, I think it's just a process and I have to go through this stage until I get used to it, and be able to write correct English fast enough.

-## Being a Test and User
+## Being a Tester and a User

 Yes, I'm also a tester and user, at least a part of it.
 Just as mentioned earlier, if I don't understand it, I can't write a good document for it.
 So before I can write the document, I have to be a tester and a user.

-Because of this, I was not only asking questions, but also be able to provide suggestions for development teams, such as bug reports, UI/UX improvement suggestions, wording..., etc. I feel happy when my suggestions are accepted.
-But when they are not accepted by the team, I didn't feel bad and just keep moving.

-As a technical writer, I'm detail oriented.
-But I also understand that sometimes people are too busy to care about tiny little things.
+Because of this, I was not only asking questions, but also be able to provide suggestions for development teams, such as bug reports, UI/UX improvement suggestions, wording..., etc. I think it's a positive feedback loop that can help both the product and the documentation.
+Sometimes my suggestions were ignored or not accepted by the team, that's no big deal.
+I understand that sometimes people are too busy to care about tiny little things.
+Just move on and keep writing.

 ## Types of Documents